softwaredevelop/mql5/Indicators/MyIndicators/StochasticFast_Pro.md

     The entire calculation logic for both standard and Heikin Ashi versions is encapsulated within a single, powerful include file.
   * An elegant, object-oriented inheritance model (`CStochasticFastCalculator` and `CStochasticFastCalculator_HA`) allows the main indicator file to dynamically choose the correct calculation engine at runtime based on user input, eliminating code duplication.

+* **Optimized Incremental Calculation:**
+    Unlike basic implementations that recalculate the entire history on every tick, this indicator employs an intelligent incremental algorithm.
+  * It utilizes the `prev_calculated` state to determine the exact starting point for updates.
+  * **Persistent State:** The internal price buffers (`m_src_high`, etc.) persist their state between ticks.
+This allows the calculation to efficiently access historical data for the High/Low range search without re-copying the entire series.
+  * This results in **O(1) complexity** per tick, ensuring instant updates and zero lag, even on charts with extensive history.

 * **Full MA Type Support:** The calculator contains a complete, robust implementation for all standard MQL5 MA types (SMA, EMA, SMMA, LWMA) for the "%D" signal line smoothing.

-* **Stability via Full Recalculation:** We employ a "brute-force" full recalculation within `OnCalculate` to ensure that the multi-stage calculation remains stable and accurate.

 ## 4. Parameters